 In 2006 I gained a place on British Cycling’s Olympic Development Programme and represented Great Britain in both the Junior European and World Championships on the road and track.
 This year I also retained my National Title on the track, setting a new National Record in the process, and became National U23 road race Champion and took the bronze medal in the senior race, aged only 17.

-2007 was a busy year for me as I took my A levels but it was also my first year as a senior.
+2007 was a busy year for me as I took my A levels in Biology, Physics and Maths but it was also my first year as a senior.
 I got my first taste of International Elite women’s road racing whilst riding for the UCI Women′s Global Racing Team.
 I also picked up 4 National medals this year on the track and road.

 Having completed my A levels and now a full time rider I moved up to Manchester for the 2007-2008 winter season and focused on the track.
 This was great for me as coming from London with no indoor velodrome this was the first time in my career I was able to train regularly on the track.
 The winter’s hard work and regular training paid off in March 2008 when I competed in the Senior World Track Championships for the first time and won the first ever Women′s Team Pursuit!
 The team for the event was Rebecca Romero, Wendy Houvenhagel and myself.